 Files of all priority levels may be reset.
 Files activated by a dry contact input may be reset by activating the reset dry contact input.
 Files activated by a serial command may be reset by the serial reset command.
 Files which have been reset will stop playing immediately and be removed from the queue.
 Dry contact activated files which have been reset must have their input released and then reactivated to play again.
-Serial command activated files which have been reset must have another serial command transmitted to play again.
+Serial command activated files which have been reset must have another serial start command transmitted to play again.

 Any dry contact input may be selected to be the reset input.
 An input selected to be the reset input may not be used to activate files to play or to be the acknowledge input.
 The reset input feature may be disabled by selecting input 0 to be the reset input.
-The reset input is selected by first selecting the required input on a Series DV-200 and then transferring the Series DV-200's configuration.
+The reset input selection is located in the SETUP procedure from the main menu.

-NOTE: The reset switch must be located within a locked enclosure.
+Note: The reset switch must be located within a locked enclosure.